 As already demonstrated in this study, politicized ethnicity has played a critical role in promoting the prevailing ethnic based exclusion in the country.
-343 This has in turn presented an environment that promotes violations of human rights, therefore negatively affecting good governance in the country.
-As observed by the social contract theory, the state should safeguard its citizen from brutality, insecurity and disorder that were widespread in the state of nature.344
+This has in turn presented an environment that promotes violations of human rights, therefore negatively affecting good governance in the country.
+As observed by the social contract theory, the state should safeguard its citizen from brutality, insecurity and disorder that were widespread in the state of nature.
+The state of state o

-343 See pp. 69-147
+343 See pp, 69-147